SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/making_shapes_display_info/Making_a_shape_display_a_custom_drawing_using_Path_markup.md

 ## Enabling horizontal zooming

-From DataMiner 9.0.5 onwards, it is possible to enable horizontal zooming on a shape configured to display a custom drawing using path markup.

-To do so, add the following option to the shape:
+To enable horizontal zooming on a shape configured to display a custom drawing using path markup, add the following option to the shape:

 | Shape data field | Value                |
 | ---------------- | -------------------- |